Chania Crete – Travel Guide to Chania 2023

 One of the most popular beaches in Chania is the beach of Elafonisi.
 The crystal clear waters and the pink sand make it a unique and beautiful place to visit.
 The beach is located on the southwest coast of Crete, about 75 km from Chania.

-It’s also worth noting that Elafonisi is a nature protected area so it’s important to respect the rules and regulations to keep it beautiful for the future visitors.
+It’s also worth noting that Elafonisi is a nature-protected area so it’s important to respect the rules and regulations to keep it beautiful for future visitors.

 Other popular beaches in Chania include the beaches of Balos and Falasarna, which are also known for their crystal clear waters and beautiful surroundings.